audreyjs10/audreyjs10.github.io/_posts/2026-09-05-first-post.md

 I hope to learn how to better use online resources to present information, and how to integrate tech into my art.

-My boring fact: I want to have a hairless cat when I grow up so i can knit it sweaters.
+My boring fact: I want to have a hairless cat when I grow up so I can knit it sweaters.